 Caution Do not enable dupatch to install patches over missing or unknown system files for which you do not know the origin.
-To do so might cause your operating system or TCR software environments to be in an inconsistent or nonoperational state.
+To do so might leave your operating system or TruCluster software software environments in an inconsistent or nonoperational state.